ChenjingZhuang/Tools/README.md

 We pictured the meek mild creatures where··
 They dwelt in their strawy pen,··
 Nor did it occur to one of us there··
-To doubt they were kneeling then.··
+To doubt they were kneeling then.

-1. Crack three eggs over a bowl.··
+1. Crack three eggs over a bowl.
-Now, you're going to want to crack the eggs in such a way that you don't make a mess.·· If you _do_ make a mess, use a towel to clean it up!··
+Now, you're going to want to crack the eggs in such a way that you don't make a mess.
+If you _do_ make a mess, use a towel to clean it up!

-2. Pour a gallon of milk into the bowl.··
+2. Pour a gallon of milk into the bowl.
 Basically, take the same guidance as above: don't be messy, but if you are, clean it up!